redhauser/peaceduke-discord-bot/README.md

 ### guildsconfig.json

-**guildsconfig.json** is the second, most important configuration file.
-I recommend to fill this one out, but the bot will function if you don't, it will just behave completely unconfigured.
-Here is its template:
+**guildsconfig.json** is quite important, but it's not required, since i have implemented the `config` command, available for all server owners.
+The only exception - changing the mainChannel property for Correction Fluid.
+Anyways, here is its template:

 ```json
 {